beli302/Gitsearch/README.md

 # Gitsearch

+## Description
 This is a website where users can enter their GitHub names, submit and access there profile together with there repositories

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.